AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 but in no way will not be able to communicate their findings out

-and will inevitably be destroyed (at least as regards the
+and will inevitably be destroyed (at least

-collapse of the entire universe observer no
+When the collapse of the entire universe the

-longer has this
+observer no longer has

 Level 3 -